blockmatic/eosio-docker/README.md

 # EOSIO Tykhon

-Minimilistic Framework for Developing EOSIO Smart Contracts using Docker.

 This project allows you to easily boot up a local EOSIO 2.0 chain for contract development.

 When developing smart contracts you don't really to deploy the platform contracts that control resources (CPU, RAM, NET) and block producer votes, a "bare" chain gives you unlimited resources and all the APIs required for development.